vitessio/website/content/en/blog/2024-07-02-an-interesting-optimisation.md

 ---
 author: 'Andrés Taylor'
 date: 2024-07-02
-slug: '2024-07-02-an-interesting-optimisation'
+slug: '2024-07-02-an-interesting-optimization'
 tags: ['Vitess', 'PlanetScale', 'MySQL', 'Query Serving', 'Vindex', 'plan', 'execution plan', 'explain', 'optimizer']
 title: 'An Interesting Optimization'
-description: "How I implemented an optimisation by delaying another optimisation"
+description: "How I implemented an optimization by delaying another optimization"
 ---

 ## Introduction

 I recently encountered an intriguing bug.
 A user reported that their query was causing vtgate to fetch a large amount of data, sometimes resulting in an Out Of Memory (OOM) error.
-For a deeper understanding of grouping and aggregations on Vitess, I recommend reading [this blog post](https://planetscale.com/blog/grouping-and-aggregations-on-vitess) I wrote earlier.
+For a deeper understanding of grouping and aggregations on Vitess, I recommend reading this [prior blog post](https://planetscale.com/blog/grouping-and-aggregations-on-vitess).

 ## The Query